Duck decoy (model): Use in hunting

-Duck decoys are used in hunting to attract ducks to an area of water by giving the impression that other ducks are in the area, creating a false sense of security.
+Decoys are used in duck hunting to attract wild ducks to an area of water by giving the impression that other ducks are comfortably resting in the area, creating a false sense of safety in numbers.
 Decoys are made in different forms designed to mimic different activities of ducks, including "feeders" and "sleepers".
 Decoys are weighted to keep them anchored in place when floating.

 Duck decoys may be colored to have a natural appearance, or they may be entirely black, as black decoys are more easily visible to passing ducks on overcast days.
-Hunters may also use decoys of different types of waterfowl, such as coots and geese.
+Hunters may also use decoys of different types of waterfowl such as coots and geese.
 In goose hunting, two-dimensional images of geese similar to standees are occasionally used because they are less expensive and less bulky than three-dimensional decoys.

-Some modern decoys use batteries to move, which creates waves in the water, adding a sense of realism that may fool ducks more.
-One of the most popular forms of motion decoys is one that has spinning wings, creating the illusion of a duck in flight.
-Hunters may also create the illusion of movement without battery-powered decoys by using jerk-rigs, which are created with bungee cord and allow hunters to move decoys manually while inside their blind.
+Some modern decoys use electric batteries to move, which creates waves in the water, adding a sense of realism that may fool ducks better.
+One of the most popular forms of motion decoys is one that has spinning wings, creating the illusion of a duck flapping wings.
+Hunters may also create the illusion of movement without battery-powered decoys by using jerk-rigs, which are tethered with bungee cord and allow hunters to move decoys manually while inside their hunting blind.